lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

   be unable to do more than manipulate emotional states.
 This manipulation goes beyond the simple transmutation of brain chemicals, it actually causes the brain to release the appropriate chemicals as if naturally in that emotional state.
 - All bidirectional legilimency is morally repugnant, and comes at a high risk of corrupting change.
-  - This change may be physical, spiritial, mental, or any combination thereof.
+  - This change may be physical, spiritual, mental, or any combination thereof.
-    - Reduced ability to resist concupicense is the most frequently observed change.
+    - Reduced ability to resist concupiscence is the most frequently observed change.
-    - In some cases this has been significantly noticable even within a single individual's lifespan.
+    - In some cases this has been significantly noticeable even within a single individual's lifespan.
     - In others it has been visible only by comparing across generations.
   - While all use of bidirectional legilimency is morally repugnant, the normal distinction between mortal and venial sin is still present.
 Scholars have observed the following patterns in nephilim who self-report having used this magic:
-    - Use of the magic due to fear for self or in defense of others appears to produce less harmful changes.
-Scholars speculate that this constitues an impaired freedom.
+    - Use of the magic due to fear for self or in defence of others appears to produce less harmful changes.
+Scholars speculate that this constitutes an impaired freedom.
     - Those self-taught in the art appear to go longer before experiencing any change.
 Scholars speculate the delay in effect is due to impaired knowledge.
-    - At least one nephil has been recorded who performed legilimency unconciously and required both great training and great concentration to _not_ use this magic.
+    - At least one nephil has been recorded who performed legilimency unconsciously and required both great training and great concentration to _not_ use this magic.
 That individual appeared to experience no effects from her use of legilimency except the loss of trust of those around her.
 Scholars speculate that the lack of freedom involved is key.
   - There is an unknown threshold where the risk changes from a risk of a _personally_ corrupting change to an _inheritable_ corrupting change.
-The purposes for which legilimency was used appear to be critical in determing where this threshold exists.
+The purposes for which legilimency was used appear to be critical in determining where this threshold exists.

 ### Occlumency